-The result over several years has been a series of widely acclaimed paintings approaching Miner.
+The result over several years has been a series of widely acclaimed paintings of Jesus.
+However, if you look at them closely, you'll recognize a certain construction worker-or his lookalike.

 Miner says it has been an extraordinary experience-and has changed his life.
+One photo traordinary experience-and has changed his life.
 One photo shoot was in rural Africa, where Swindle, Miner and their crew visited an orphanage for African children whose parents had died of AIDS.
 Some of the children have the disease as well.